Korean nationalist historiography: Interpretation of Balhae as Korean

 During the mid-Joseon dynasty, Pak Chiwŏn denied the fact that the Han dynasty's territories extended south of the Yalu, and criticized Kim Pusik for excluding Balhae (Bohai in Chinese) in Manchuria from the history of Korea, arguing that Balhae were "descendants" of Goguryeo.
 Yi Kyu-gyŏng argued that the exclusion of Balhae from Korean history was "a grave error" since "it occupied a vast area".
-Additionally, Balhae's founders Dae Joyeong and his father Dae Jung-sang were both generals in the Goguryeo army believed to be ethnically Korean and much of the ruling class of Balhae were Korean.
-In the Joseon dynasty's later years, however, increasing numbers of Korean historians included Balhae into Korean history, despite acknowledging that a large portion of the country's populace were Mohe people, who could not be considered Korean.
-In the 18th century, the divide was such that the scholars Yi Ik and An Chŏngbok adamantly refused to consider Balhae part of Korean history, while Sin Kyŏngjun and Yu Deuk-gong fully incorporated it.
+In the Joseon dynasty's later years, an increasing number of Korean historians included Balhae as part of Korean history, despite stating that the founders of Balhae were Mohe people and were considered "them" and not "us" In the 18th century, the divide was such that the scholars Yi Ik and An Chŏngbok adamantly refused to consider Balhae part of Korean history, while Sin Kyŏngjun and Yu Deuk-gong fully incorporated it.
 One century later, Han Ch'iyun (韓致淪) and Han Chinsŏ (韓鎭書) would include Balhae as equal in Korean history to such uncontroversially Korean dynasties like Silla.
 Shin Chaeho criticized the Samguk Sagi for excluding Balhae and the Buyeo kingdom (Chinese: Fuyu, another Manchurian state) from Korean history.
 He interpreted Balhae's defeat by the Khitan-led Liao dynasty as having caused "half of our ancestor [Dangun]'s ancient lands... [loss] for over nine hundred years".
 North Korean scholars—and more recently some in the South—have recently tried to incorporate Balhae history as an integral part of Korean history by challenging the view of Unified Silla as the unification of Korea.
 According to this narrative, Goryeo was the first unification of Korea, since Balhae still existed while occupying former Goguryeo territory north of the Korean peninsula.